How Much Lower Should Mortgage Rates Be to Refinance?

 If you’re considering refinancing your mortgage, you may have searched for the “refinance rule of thumb” to help you make your decision.

 Of course, there isn’t a single refinance rule of thumb.
 There are numerous ones.
-And before we dive into them, it should be noted that rules don’t tend to work universally.
+And before we dive into them, it should be noted that rules don’t tend to work universally because there is a laundry list of number of reasons to refinance a mortgage.

 What works for one person might not work for another, and if you’re relying on some sort of shortcut to make a decision, you might wind up shortchanging yourself in the process.